 Replace a Power Module

-To replace a power module, complete the following steps:
+To replace a power module, complete the steps in this chapter.

 This document describes the complete removal and replacement procedure for a Power Module field replacement.
 To install a Power Module into a new Express 250 charging station, refer to the Express 250 Installation Guide instead.